swedenconnect/eidas-connector/docs/configuration.md

 The application contains a base [application.yml](https://github.com/swedenconnect/eidas-connector/blob/master/idp/src/main/resources/application.yml) file containing base configuration for settings that are common for all deployments and are unlikely to change.

 When deploying the connector for a specific environment, a Spring profile is used, and a corresponding `application-<profile-name>.yml` file is created.
 This file extends, and overrides, the settings from the base `application.yml` file.
-Later, when the application this profile is referenced, see [Starting and Running the Swedish eIDAS Connector](https://docs.swedenconnect.se/eidas-connector/starting-and-running.html).

 <a name="configuration-references"></a>
 ### 1.1.
 Configuration References